Girls Book Club

 • any other project agreeable to their parents (that are not too messy)

-Then, we do a question and answer period.
+During book club, we do a question and answer period.
 I ask questions from the book and the girls discuss it.
 Q & A often includes “Mystery Quotes.”
 For this I go through the book and mark with tabs quotes from the book, and the girls guess who said it and in what context.
 My book club girls are very good at this.

 Next, the girls present their projects.
 From the very beginning of book club, I have been very strict about only making encouraging comments, to pay attention when other girls are speaking, and to clap for each girl as she finishes.
 For shy girls, I will help them along by asking questions about their projects.